Your public lands are so valuable …

 That’s not fair – the future of Connecticut’s public lands should ALWAYS include a public voice, and the only way to ensure that is in the state constitution.
 Maine, Massachusetts, and New York have done it; Connecticut should too.

-Vote "YES" on November 6th to protect your public lands
+Vote "YES" (Question #2) on November 6th to protect your public lands

-Voting “Yes” for public lands on the ballot would ensure transparency and a higher standard to protect your public lands.
+Voting “Yes” on ballot Question #2 would ensure transparency and a higher standard to protect your public lands.
 If this ballot measure passes, the following would be required BEFORE the CT General Assembly could sell, swap, or give away your public lands:

 - A public hearing; and